centreon/centreon-documentation/versioned_docs/version-23.10/administration/database-partitioning.md

 Partitioning uses XML files in the **/usr/share/centreon/config/partition.d/** directory to create the necessary partitions.

-Every day, a script launched by a cron realizes the creation of missing tables or those created in advance:
+Every day, a script launched by a cron creates missing tables or those created in advance:

 ```text